-2. Some products are more hazardous than others.
-How can you find out if there are harmful chemicals in the adhesive or resin product you're using?
+4. Some products are more hazardous than others.
+How can you find out what specific chemicals are in a product, and what their effects might be?

 - Don't open the container until you've found out what's in the product and what the hazards may be. - Check the label.
 You may find a list of ingredients, a safety warning, or both.
 All containers must be labeled, or a labeled container must be in the immediate area. - Read the Material Safety Data Sheet (MSDS) for the product.
 MSDSs are required by law, and everyone working on the site has a right to see them.